 |Weight||96kg (15st 1lb)|

 As a student, taking a Level 3 Sports Diploma, at SGS Filton College, Lucas Slowik has much to anticipate.
 He received the Carol Humphreys Memorial Bursary Fund of £1,000 in March 2013 to accelerate his rugby development.
-Born in Macon, France he qualifies through his English mother and is a member of the Gold Elite Player Development Group at Bristol, where he is in his initial season with the club.
+Born in Macon, France he qualifies through his English mother and is a member of the Gold Elite Player Development Group at Bristol, where he has completed his initial season with the club.

 He attended Swainswick Primary School and Beechen Cliff Boys’ Secondary School and was a member of the Bath Academy last year, having played from the age of eight for the club’s minis.
 His ambitions within the game are “to play for Bristol’s senior side and to have a long and positive career, then either stay in sport and coach or take another path and start something new.”

 Lucas has done that already because last year he was a flanker and No.8 and was converted to centre.
 He said: “My first coach Stuart Cooper taught me the game and gave me a platform on which to start while my older brother Auguy, who also plays for Bristol, inspires me by the way he has progressed and the manner in which he goes about his rugby.
 Bryan Rennie, at Bristol, also gave me tips and helped me to improve elements of my game.”